Image

 He is survived by his loving wife MaryAnn, children Ron (Miranda) Tucker II, Sean (Maureen) Tucker, and Shelby (Matt) McCready, and grandchildren Ashton Tucker, Lily (Tony) Perez, Jackson McCready, Lex McCready, and Colin Tucker, and his beloved labrador retrievers, Ellie and Z. In lieu of services, Ron’s wish was to be cremated and have his ashes scattered with his wife’s ashes in the future.
 To leave a memory you have of Ron or to sign his guestbook please visit www.rbfhsaline.com

-Sunny, with a high of 91 and low of 61 degrees.
-Fog in the morning, sunny for the afternoon, clear overnight.
+Sunny, with a high of 75 and low of 50 degrees.
+Sunny for the morning, clear overnight.